jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **Reporter**:
 I will, if you don't mind, rosier zero in on oil and gas.
-Because as we had discussed prior to this, there's heightened need for help in  especially for workers who have been laid off with the double whammy of COVID-19 and its consequences and then also price war that emerged between Saudi Arabia and  The announcement from the Prime Minister today somewhat anticipated and geared towards cleaning up what are known as orphan wells in both Alberta  I think that BC as well.$1.7 billion  towardsthat, that the  saysthat will help to maintain 5, 200 jobs. and they have  emissionreduction fund and combiningthat and that  gospecifically towardsnewfoundland and  butcombining that with  wellsannouncement, that  ormaintains is the word  theyused about 10, 000 jobs.
+Because as we had discussed prior to this, there's heightened need for help in  especially for workers who have been laid off with the double whammy of COVID-19 and its consequences and then also price war that emerged between Saudi Arabia and  The announcement from the Prime Minister today somewhat anticipated and geared towards cleaning up what are known as orphan wells in both Alberta  I think that British Columbia as well.$1.7 billion  towardsthat, that the  saysthat will help to maintain 5, 200 jobs. and they have  emissionreduction fund and combiningthat and that  gospecifically towardsnewfoundland and  butcombining that with  wellsannouncement, that  ormaintains is the word  theyused about 10, 000 jobs.
 On the orphan wells  toexplain -- basically this is a big problem in Alberta. and it has actually  fordecades.